szymonsadowski3/FactorialComputationUnit---Interfaces-Project/README.md

 101! = 9425947759838359420851623124482936749562312794702543768327889353416977599316221476503087861591808346911623490003549599583369706302603264000000000000000000000000

-## Example at "No args in command line & nonprioritization" mode 2
+## Example at No args in command line & nonprioritization mode 2

 ### input